Skip to main content

 Civility Message

 This past week, the Greater Kanas City Chamber of Commerce made its way to Washington for its annual "D.C.
 Fly-In."
 During the visit, 25 or so business leaders meet with Members of Congress to discuss matters important to the Kansas City area.
 They talked with each member of the Congressional delegation from our area, including those from the state of Kansas.
+At the conclusion of my discussion with the group, I fielded a question about the "dysfunctionality" of Washington, and why I continue to work on civility in the midst of such red hot partisanship.
+Let me share my answer.

 Issues:Civility